adambard/learnxinyminutes-docs/perl6.html.markdown

   say "\$n is now $n !";
 }

+my $m = 42;
+mutate $m; # $n is now 43 !

+# This works because we are passing the container $m to mutate.
+If we try
+# to just pass a number instead of passing a variable it won't work because
+# there is no container being passed and integers are immutable by themselves:

+mutate 42; # Parameter '$n' expected a writable container, but got Int value

 # If what you want a copy instead, use `is copy`.

 # A sub itself returns a container, which means it can be marked as rw: